 Detroit Publishing Company (late 1890’s-1924) – The Detroit Publishing Company was an American photographic publishing firm best known for its large assortment of photochrom color postcards and prints.

 Farm Security Administration (1937-1944) – The Farm Security Administration (FSA) was created in the Department of Agriculture in 1937.
-This was a New Deal programs designed to assist poor farmers during the Dust Bowl and the Great Depression.
-The program hired a number of photographers to document rural and urban conditions throughout the United States.
+This was a New Deal program designed to assist poor farmers during the Dust Bowl and the Great Depression.
+The program hired several photographers to document rural and urban conditions throughout the United States.

 Frank Leslie’s Illustrated Newspaper (1855-1922) – Often referred to as Leslie’s Weekly, this was a very popular illustrated literary and news magazine published in New York for a national audience.